Experience quilting from the earth to the last stitch

 My first trip to the Mid Atlantic Quilt Festival in Virginia Beach there was a booth set up in the main lobby for the Virginia Quilt Museum in Harrisburg.
 Well that got my brain going.
 How many quilt museums are there?

-So far, I’ve found more actual quilt museums here in the United States (stretching from coast to coast) then worldwide.
+So far, I’ve found more actual quilt museums here in the United States (stretching from coast to coast) than worldwide.
 How lucky are we?
 But I’ve also found some pretty amazing international textile museums as well!

 If I’ve missed a Quilt Museum that you feel should be included in the list, please let me know HERE or in the comments below.